Office of Research Integrity

 E. Upgrade of Automated Support Systems

-The new eIRB system has granted significant transparency for those departments, groups and committees needing to provide an ancillary review of research protocols.
+The eIRB system has granted significant transparency for those departments, groups and committees needing to provide an ancillary review of research protocols.
 The eIRB system is programmed to automatically route the protocol to ancillary review areas such as: Hollings Protocol Review Committee, Departmental Approvers, VAMC, Office of Research and Sponsored Programs, Grants and Accounting, Investigational Drug Services.
 This ability easily increases awareness of the project as well as streamlines the entire ancillary review process minimizing traditional delays encountered with paper submission.

 F. IRB Continuing Education